kubeshop/kusk-gateway/docs/customresources/staticroute.md

-# StaticRoute
+# Static Route

 This resource defines manually created routing rules.
-It is useful to set up the routing to a non-API application, e.g. static pages, images or route to some old (possibly external to the cluster) APIs.
+It is useful to set up the routing to a non-API application, e.g. static pages or images or to route to legacy, possibly external to the cluster, APIs.

-It is designed to overcome the shortcomings of OpenAPI based routing, one of which is the inability to configure "catch all prefixes" like **/**.
+The Static Route resource is designed to overcome the shortcomings of OpenAPI based routing, one of which is the inability to configure "catch all prefixes" like **/**.
-Its structure is still similar to OpenAPI and thus is familiar for the users.
+Its structure is still similar to OpenAPI and, thus, familiar to users.

-The resource can be deployed additionally to the API resource or completely separately.
+The resource can be deployed to the API resource or completely separately.
 Routing information from both resources will be merged with the priority given to the **API** resources.

 Once the resource manifest is deployed, Kusk Gateway Manager will use it to configure routing for Envoy Fleet.
 Multiple resources can exist in different namespaces, all of them will be evaluated and the configuration merged on any action with the separate resource.
 Trying to apply a resource that has conflicting routes with the existing resources (i.e. same HTTP method and path) will be rejected with the error.

-**Limitations**:
+## **Limitations**

-* currently resource **status** field is not updated by manager when the reconciliation of the configuration finishes.
+Currently, the resource **status** field is not updated by the manager when the reconciliation of the configuration finishes.

-## Configuration structure description
+## **Configuration Structure Description**

-The main elements of the configuration are in **spec** field.
+The main elements of the configuration are in the **spec** field.

-They specify how the incoming request is matched and what action to take.
+The elements specify how the incoming request is matched and what action to take.

-Below is the YAML structure of the configuration, please read on further for a full explanation.
+Below is the YAML structure of the configuration.
+Please read further for a full explanation.

 ```yaml
 apiVersion: gateway.kusk.io/v1alpha1